kostecky/VBT-Barbell-Tracker/README.md

     d.
 Run the `python undistort_fisheye.py` script to discover the intrinsict values.
 They will be dumped out in a json file called `fisheye_calibration_data.json`

+4. Place lime green paper/paint/etc. on the end of the barbell that faces the camera.

 ## Usage

 ```